keerthik26/amazon-polly-notes/README.md

 307. From the browser tab logged into the **Amazon Management Console**, choose Services and select **IAM**.

-You can see that the region is Global.
+⚠️You can see that the region is Global.
 IAM does not require region selection because it's a global service.

-##### Task 6.1: (Java) - Review an IAM managed policy
+#### Task 6.1: (Java) - Review an IAM managed policy

 308. To save time the **lambda_ddb_s3_polly** managed policy has already been created.
 309. The policy includes the following permissions: